-Leftists assert that it is discriminatory to only check girls from high-risk countries, inferring that they are at no more risk of cutting than the general population, but ample evidence suggests otherwise.
+Leftists assert that it is discriminatory to only check girls from high-risk countries, inferring that it is racially insensitive and that these girls are at no more risk of cutting than the general population, but ample evidence suggests otherwise.

 It may also raise eyebrows to even suggest that children should have their genitalia examined.
 Such a procedure would no doubt be classified as abuse in the UK, but an annual examination by a female nurse working for the local health authority is surely preferable to putting girls at risk of such a serious crime, which falls under the criminal offence of ‘willful, grievous bodily harm.’

-Ayaan Hirsi Ali, Somali-born activist, author & former Dutch politician, agrees that routine examinations are the way to go if we are to end FGM in the West, saying that ‘without compulsory screening, there is no effective way of preventing genital mutilation,’ & that ‘the consequences of genital mutilation are so inimical to the well-being of the child that the government should give priority to its duty to act to protect someone from harm.’
+Ayaan Hirsi Ali – Somali-born activist, author & former Dutch politician – agrees that routine examinations are the way to go if we are to end Female Genital Mutilation in the UK, saying that ‘without compulsory screening, there is no effective way of preventing genital mutilation,’ and that ‘the consequences of genital mutilation are so inimical to the well-being of the child that the government should give priority to its duty to act to protect someone from harm.’

-However, despite David Cameron asserting that ‘it is absolutely clear about what we are trying to achieve […] & that is to outlaw the practices of female genital mutilation & childhood & early forced marriage, to outlaw them everywhere, for everyone in this generation,’ & despite the FGM act being updated in 2003, making it illegal for a British National to be mutilated in any country, we have still yet to see any progress.
+However, despite David Cameron asserting that ‘it is absolutely clear about what we are trying to achieve […] and that is to outlaw the practices of female genital mutilation & childhood & early forced marriage, to outlaw them everywhere, for everyone in this generation,’ and despite the Female Genital Mutilation in the UK act being updated in 2003, making it illegal for a British National to be mutilated in any country, we have still yet to see any progress.

-There has only ever been one case of FGM brought to trial in a British court & it was dismissed in less than 30 minutes.
-Dr. Dharmasena was accused of committing FGM after he was delivering a baby & discovered that the woman had been stitched up as a child.
+There has only ever been one case of Female Genital Mutilation in the UK being brought to trial & it was dismissed in less than 30 minutes.
+Dr. Dharmasena was accused of committing Female Genital Mutilation after he was delivering a baby & discovered that the woman had been stitched up as a child.
 He undid the stitches to allow her to give birth, but then stitched her back up to prevent her from bleeding to death.

 Of course, Dr. Dharmasena was just a scapegoat, someone for the government to point to & shrill that ‘of course we’re doing something!
 Look!’ but the reality is that it is inexplicable why we have no prosecutions compared to France’s 100.